eco619/ai-document-library/docs/technical-library/forensics-playbook.md

 Every investigation performed by the platform follows the same core principles regardless of the document type or question being answered.

-- **Evidence Before Interpretation** — Conclusions are derived from authoritative records before AI-assisted reasoning is presented.
+- **Source Integrity Before AI Interpretation** — Conclusions are derived from authoritative records before AI-assisted reasoning is presented.

 - **Deterministic Traceability** — Every investigative step is traceable to supporting records and source artifacts.